ErlingSigurdson/SegMap595/README.md

 # Overview

-**SegMap595** is a single-class embedded-oriented Arduino-friendly C++ library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.
+**SegMap595** is a single-class embedded-oriented Arduino-compatible C++ library for mapping the outputs of a 74HC595 shift register IC to the segments of a 7-segment display.

 ## Concept

-Typically, outputting a glyph (a character representation) to a 7-segment display involves custom-forming a byte whose combination of bit states (set or cleared) corresponds to a pattern in which the segments must be turned ON and OFF to form a recognizable symbol.
+Typically, outputting a glyph (a character representation) on a 7-segment display involves composing a byte whose combination of bit states (set or cleared) corresponds to a pattern in which the segments must be turned ON and OFF to form a recognizable symbol.
 Finding the proper correspondence between the bit states and the segment pattern is called **mapping**.